tesseract-ocr/tessdoc/TrainingTesseract.md

 training/text2image --text=training_text.txt --outputbase=eng.TimesNewRomanBold.exp0 --font='Times New Roman Bold' --fonts_dir=/usr/share/fonts
 ```

 There are a lot of other command-line arguments available to text2image.
-Run `text2image --help` for more information.
+Run `text2image --help` to get more information.

 If you used text2image, you can skip next step - 'Make Box Files', and move to [Run Tesseract for Training](#run-tesseract-for-training).